mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/data-acquisition/index.md

 - **Logging**: Configure how data is acquired and stored by the ECU, including live streaming, memory-based logging, and telemetry.
 - **Sensors**: Set up and calibrate sensors connected to the ECU, including both software-calibrated and externally configured sensors.

-## Supported Hardware

-System Monitor is optimised for the following TAG hardware:

-- **TAG-300 / MCU-300**: Distributed control units for engine and chassis respectively.
-- **TAG 3.8 Family**: Engine control units with optional data logging.
-- **DLU (DATALab Logging Unit)**: Stores data for later upload via wirelink.

-## Integration with ATLAS

-System Monitor works closely with ATLAS for session analysis.
-Depending on the logging method, session files are either generated directly or uploaded from the ECU for post-processing.

 ## Logging Methods

 System Monitor supports three primary logging methods: